-30 NBN Co.
+31 NBN Co.

 The development qualifies for future NBN roll out.
 All premises must be aware of and conform with the NBN Co Preparation and Installation Guide for SDU's and MDU's.
-For more information, please refer to NBN Co website (www.nbnco.com.au).

-31 Sheds
+32 Sheds

 Sheds should be constructed of materials and colours consistent with and complimentary to, the materials used for the dwelling.
-Colorbond® and similar products are acceptable materials.
+Colorbond[®] and similar products are acceptable materials.